gc5011/ggplotIntro/readme.md

     facet_wrap(~continent)
 ```

 Let's try doing this by World Bank Income Classification.
-This following section is a bit fiddly but what it does it gets the world bank classification(current) and joins it to our gapminder data in a new dataframe `df2`
+This following section is a bit fiddly for those unfamiliar with R. Basically it gets the current world bank classification for each country and joins it to our gapminder data in a new dataframe `df2`

 ```
 # We use `gdata` to import excel data